 American Paint Horse Colors

 Paint Horses have usually big white patches all over the body.
+The natural Paint marking is usually surrounded by a blue contour line.
 That’s a result of many color patterns.
 The basic coat color can be different.
 Including chestnut, black, bay, and palomino.
+American Paints may also carry a grey gene, and their hair will whiten over time.
+But still retaining pigmented skin underneath indicated the Paint horse pattern.
 The mix of markings is so different and unique, that there are no two horses of the same coat patterns.

 The common markings for the American Paint Horse include tobiano, overo, and tovero.

 - Tobiano.
 It’s the most common pinto pattern.
 It’s characterized by the white line along the spine with marks between the withers and on the dock of the horse’s tail.
 The head is usually solid with white markings like the star, strip, or snip.
 Besides, the legs are also white.

 - Overo.
 It features unconventional white patches across the horse’s body.
 The back is usually of a solid color.
 There may be white stockings on the legs.
 The horse’s face has white markings as well.

 - Tovero.
 It’s a combination of tobiano and overo markings.
 That means tovero horses may have different spotting patterns on the coat at once.
 Typically they have dark spots on the face, ears, and dock.
 The eyes are blue on a dark head, while the basic color is white.